 Do you ever reflect on how you were managed, as you reflect on this change?

-It was some answer that was just corporate and bad, and not reflective of him as an individual.
+It was an answer that was just corporate and bad, and not reflective of him as an individual.
 More reflective of the training that he might have received around PTO.
 It’s funny, now, looking back to consider how much things have changed.

 How do you begin to adapt to the needs of today’s workplace?
 And what advice do you have for other managers in the same shoes?